NannyML/nannyml/docs/tutorials/ranking.rst

     :path: ./example_notebooks/Tutorial - Ranking.ipynb
     :cell: 6

-The analysis period estimations are shown.
+The monitored period estimations are shown.

 The realized performance results are also created since both can be used according to the use case.